auriq/essentia_docs/source/tutorial/rtutorial.rst

 --------------

 This tutorial was meant as a simple introduction to Essentia's R Integration and demonstrated how to use the functions inside the RESS package to send data through Essentia's preprocessor and into R.
 We analyzed simple compressed, csv files and ran incredibly basic analysis.
-To see more advanced analysis of much more complex datasets, please read through our Apache Analysis Case Study.
+To see more advanced analysis of much more complex datasets, please read through our `Apache Analysis Case Study <http://www.auriq.com/documentation/source/usecases/rapache.html>`_.